 Shoya’s unique research linking personality to investment behavior is the cornerstone of Peter Tanous’ book The Wealth Equation and the subject of a cover story in Plan Sponsor magazine.

-She is past President of the Myers-Briggs Assn. of NY and served on the Board the Financial Women’s Assn.
+She is past President of the Myers-Briggs Assn. of NY and served on the Board of the Financial Women’s Assn.
 Shoya holds an MA in Education from Boston University and is fluent in French and German.

 She is also an exhibited artist whose paintings hang in numerous collections, including those of Hillary Clinton and Max Ma of Hong Kong.